lexdon/tweet-stream/README.md

 - Implement rate limiting on the server for "firehose" Twitter topics
 - Implement max length for tweets array on client to prevent rendering performance issues
 - Use reselect to limit processing of existing tweets when a new tweet arrives on the client
+- Add the ability to choose what topic to track on the client (e.g. by specifying a query string parameter on the stream request to the server)

 # Nice to have
 - Implement Twitter auth in popup